-

 When we use the indirect object next to the verb, we do not use to or for.

+- I send to Alex a postcard.

 - I send Alex a postcard.
-(NOT

-I send to Alex a postcard.)

 We use to or for in: verb + direct object + to/for + indirect object.